-Gastric bypass is one of the most common weight loss surgery performed in the United States today, making up a large majority of bariatric surgeries done in American hospitals.
-It has been proven to reduce excess fat and reduce symptoms of obesity-related medical conditions, such as diabetes.
-The lap-band is performed nearly as often as gastric bypass and offers patients many of the same benefits.
+Gastric bypass is one of the most common weight loss surgeries performed in the United States today, making up for most bariatric surgeries done in American hospitals.

 Gastric Bypass Goes a Step Further

 Both operations are considered safe and effective.
-However, the lap-band does not involve any physical modification to the stomach or intestines, so it is considered less invasive and is more easily reversible should the need arise.
-(The gastric bypass operation is reversible, as well, but it is a more involved procedure: rather than just removing the implant, the surgeon must revise the changes made to the stomach and intestine.)
+However, the lap band does not involve any physical modification to the stomach or intestines, so it is considered less invasive and is more easily reversible should the need arise.

 The Lap Band Has a Very Short Recovery Period